sharon92/AstroSpace/README.md

 ## 🚀 Key Features

-- 🔐 **Secure User Authentication** - Protected access with customizable user limits
+- 🔐 **Secure User Authentication** – Protected access with customizable user limits
-- 🎨 **Modern Tailwind CSS Interface** - Sleek, responsive design that looks professional
+- 🎨 **Modern Tailwind CSS Interface** – Sleek, responsive design that looks professional
-- 🌙 **Dark & Light Mode Support** - Perfect for both day and night viewing sessions
+- 🌙 **Dark & Light Mode Support** – Perfect for both day and night viewing sessions
-- 🗂️ **Dynamic Content Management** - Seamlessly handle static and dynamic astrophotography content
+- 🗂️ **Dynamic Content Management** – Seamlessly handle static and dynamic astrophotography content
-- 🧩 **Modular Architecture** - Clean, maintainable structure with reusable utilities and templates
+- 🧩 **Modular Architecture** – Clean, maintainable structure with reusable utilities and templates
-- 🐳 **Docker Ready** - Containerized deployment for hassle-free setup
+- 🐳 **Docker Ready** – Containerized deployment for hassle-free setup
-- ✍️ **Post Creation & Editing** - Document your observations and share your astrophotography journey
+- ✍️ **Post Creation & Editing** – Document your observations and share your astrophotography journey
-- 📊 **PHD2 Log Integration** - Upload and analyze your autoguiding logs for better tracking performance
+- 📊 **PHD2 Log Integration** – Upload and analyze your autoguiding logs for better tracking performance
-- 🔍 **Plate Solving** - Automatically identify celestial objects and coordinates in your images
+- 🔍 **Plate Solving** – Automatically identify celestial objects and coordinates in your images
-- 📱 **Responsive Design** - Access your collection from any device
+- 📱 **Responsive Design** – Access your collection from any device
+- 🌕 **Moon Scale for DSO Frames** – Visualize the scale of deep sky objects in comparison to the Moon
+- 🗺️ **Equatorial Grid Overlay** – Overlay celestial coordinate grids for precise orientation
+- 🔗 **Shareable Links with Tabular Acquisition Details** – Easily share your captures along with structured metadata
+- 📈 **Explore DSO Contents with Plotly Graphs** – Interactively visualize SIMBAD and VizieR catalog queries

 ---